Biggy1606/emmetify-py-web/README.md

 ```
 Becomes:
 ```
-div.container>header.header>nav.nav>ul.nav-list>li.nav-item>a[href=#]
+div.container>header.header>nav.nav>ul.nav-list>li.nav-item>a[href=#]{Link}
 ```

 Using the [OpenAI Tokenizer](https://platform.openai.com/tokenizer), we can see this simple transformation reduces token count from:
 - HTML: 59 tokens
-- Emmet: 20 tokens
+- Emmet: 22 tokens

-That's 66% fewer tokens while preserving all structural information!
+That's 63% fewer tokens while preserving all structural information!
 And this is just with default settings.

 You can achieve even higher compression rates (up to 90%, or even more depending on the HTML structure) by using advanced configuration options:
 - Removing unnecessary tags